pandaproject/panda/docs/email.rst

 Getting an SMTP server
 ======================

-Before you configure PANDA you're going to need access to an SMTP server for sending email.
+Before you configure PANDA for email you're going to need access to an SMTP (email) server.
 There are several ways you can get access to one of these.

 Using your own SMTP
 -------------------